jacobaro/danalyze/README.md

 # danalyze

-The goal of danalyze is to provide a suite of functions to allow semi-automated causal analysis.
+The goal of 'danalyze' is to provide a suite of functions to allow semi-automated causal analysis.

 ## Installation

-You can install bootr from github with:
+You can install 'danalyze' from github with:

   ``` r